jkingportfolio/CI_PP2_Connect4/README.md

 #### Orientation warning modal

 The orientation warning modal detects if the orientation of the screen has changed from portrait to landscape and displays a warning that the game is best played in portrait mode.
-This warning will only display once per session so not to provide a poor user experience by having to close this warning everytime the orientation is changed.
+This warning will only display once per session so not to provide a poor user experience by having to close this warning every time the orientation is changed.

 - Covered in user story: 16